MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-file-structure.md

 ms.reviewer: gopinach
 author: chcomley
 monikerRange: '>= tfs-2018'
-ms.date: 12/12/2019
+ms.date: 05/27/2021
 ---

-# Wiki Git repository files and file structure
+# Wiki files and file structure

 [!INCLUDE [temp](../../includes/version-vsts-tfs-2018.md)]

-When you create a team project, a Wiki Git repo isn't created by default.
-To start using a Wiki, you must first [provision it](wiki-create-repo.md).
-Each Wiki is powered by a Git repository in the back-end.
+Learn about the files and file structure for project wikis and code wikis.
+This guidance applies to both types of wiki.
+When you create a team project, a wiki isn't created by default.

+For more information about creating project wikis and code wikis, see [Create a wiki for your project](wiki-create-repo.md).

+Each code wiki is powered by a Git repository in the back-end.
 This repository stores the Markdown pages, images, attachments, and the sequence of pages and subpages.
+You create your wiki via the Azure DevOps user interface, and then you can edit the wiki via your [Git repository URL path](wiki-create-repo.md#how-can-i-go-to-the-git-repository).
+For more information about publishing code wikis, see [Publish a Git repository to a Wiki](publish-repo-to-wiki.md).

 ## Wiki file and folder structure